 How to install Ubuntu

-- Download and install the Ubuntu .iso file here.
+- Download and install the Ubuntu .iso file at www.ubuntu.com/download.

-- Once the .iso file has been downloaded, use that file to create a bootable CD.
+- Once the .iso file is downloaded, use that file to create a bootable CD.

-- Once the CD has been created or if you already have an Ubuntu CD, start the computer with the CD in the computer.
+- Once the CD is created or if you already have an Ubuntu CD, start the computer with the CD in the computer.

-- If you wish to install Ubuntu onto your computer, double-click the Install icon on the Ubuntu desktop.
+- If you want to install Ubuntu onto your computer, double-click the Install icon on the Ubuntu desktop.

-- In the Install window, select the language you wish to use and click the Forward button.
+- In the Install window, select the language you want to use and click the Forward button.

 - Select one of the available cities in your time zone and click Forward.